DiogoCarapito/blog/content/posts/3_nlp_summit_healtchare_2023.md

 Check this article for further information: [Beyond Accuracy: Behavioral Testing of NLP Models with CheckList](https://aclanthology.org/2020.acl-main.442.pdf)
 ## 3. Prototypical Networks for Interpretable Diagnosis Prediction

-**Betty van Aken** from **DATEXIS Research Group** presented about a language model that **makes predictions** based on parts of the text that are **similar to prototypical patients** providing justifications that doctors understand.
+**Betty van Aken** from **DATEXIS Research Group** presented a language model that **makes predictions** based on parts of the text that are **similar to prototypical patients** providing justifications that doctors understand.
 It uses a prototypical network with label-wise attention to **find the most similar patients to the input text** and then uses a transformer to **predict the diagnosis**.
 This is a great example of how NLP can be used in healthcare space and opens the door to a lot of interesting applications.

 Check their [demo](https://protopatient.demo.datexis.com/) and the paper here: [This Patient Looks Like That Patient: Prototypical Networks for Interpretable Diagnosis Prediction from Clinical Text](https://aclanthology.org/2022.aacl-main.14.pdf)
 ## 4. EHR-Safe: Generating High-Fidelity and Privacy-Preserving Synthetic Electronic Health Records

-AI in healthcare has important **privacy concerns**, especially when dealing with **sensitive data like Eletronic Health Records** (EHR).
-Cloud AI Team presented one way to overcome this challenges is to generating high-fidelity, privacy-preserving synthetic HR data.
+AI in healthcare has important **privacy concerns**, especially when dealing with **sensitive data like Electronic Health Records** (EHR).
+Cloud AI Team suggested that one way to overcome this challenge is to generate high-fidelity, privacy-preserving synthetic EHR data.
-They propose generative modeling framework, EHR-Safe, that **can generate highly realistic synthetic EHR data** that are robust to privacy attacks.
+They proposed a generative modeling framework, EHR-Safe, that **can generate highly realistic synthetic EHR data** that are robust against privacy attacks.

 Check their paper here: [EHR-Safe: Generating high-fidelity and privacy-preserving synthetic electronic health records](https://ai.googleblog.com/2022/12/ehr-safe-generating-high-fidelity-and.html)